Curt Bisquera

 Curt "Kirkee B." Bisquera is an American drummer known for his extensive work as a touring and session musician.

 Biography

 Bisquera has worked with Johnny Cash, Josh Groban, Mick Jagger, Seal, Sarah McLachlan, Elton John, Johnny Hallyday and Tom Petty and the Heartbreakers, among others.
 He has stated that his greatest accomplishment was performing in Madison Square Garden with Elton John.
-He is endorsed by Gretsch drums, Paiste cymbals, Drum Workshop Pedals & Hardware, Remo heads, and Vater drumsticks.
+He endorses Gretsch drums, Paiste cymbals, Drum Workshop Pedals & Hardware, Remo heads, and Vater drumsticks.

 In 2012, Bisquera made an appearance on The Beach Boys' reunion album, That's Why God Made the Radio.